trex-paxos/trex-paxos-jvm/README.md

 learn which slots are fixed out of order.
 This implementation only issues `fixed` messages in sequential log order.

 Leaders must always increment their counter to create a fresh `N` each time they attempt to lead.
 That ensures that each `fixed(S,N)` refers to a unique `accept(S,N,V)` message.
-If another node never received the corresponding `accept(S,N,V)`, it must request retransmission.
+If any node does not have the matching `accept(S,N,V)` in its jounral it must request retransmission.
 This implementation uses a `catchup` message to request the retransmission of missed `accept` messages.

-This implementation uses code similar to the following to enable nodes to learn which values have been fixed:
+This implementation uses code similar to the following to allow nodes other than the leader to learn which values have been fixed:

 ```java
 public record Fixed(